Jan 12, 2026 Chinenye Ozowara

 2. Everything in one secure place

-One of the most significant risks in conducting secure consultations is data fragmentation, where information is scattered across various platforms, including emails, spreadsheets, documents, and shared folders.
+One of the most significant risks in conducting a secure public consultation is data fragmentation, where information is scattered across various platforms, including emails, spreadsheets, documents, and shared folders.
 This increases the likelihood of losing track of personal data, making GDPR compliance significantly more challenging.

-A secure consultation software like Jambo centralises all:
+A secure consultation software like Jambo SRM software centralises all:

 This single source of truth minimizes unmanaged data sprawl, avoids duplication, and ensures your team always knows precisely what data it holds and why.